Functional Central Limit Theorem For Susceptible-Infected Process On Configuration Model Graphs: Conclusion and Future Work

+Although a number of scaling limits in the form of laws of large numbers have surfaced over the years, appropriate diffusion approximations are not yet fully explored.
+Our FCLT attempts to complement the laws of large numbers already available in the literature.
+In particular, our FCLT lends itself as an approximating tool in applications where laws of large numbers are inadequate, \eg, in situations involving higher order moments.

-In our present work, we have disregarded ``recovery'' of the infected nodes.
-The reason behind this exclusion is our inability to evaluate the neighbourhood distribution of an infected node in the presence of spontaneous recovery of its neighbours.
-One difficulty is that, unlike the susceptible nodes (of a given degree) that are untouched by the process of infection and hence, receive identically distributed neighbourhoods upon uniformly random matching of half-edges, the infected nodes are not identically distributed because they already possess partially formed neighbourhoods consisting of infected and recovered neighbours.
+In our present work, we have disregarded ``recovery'' of the infected vertices.
+The reason behind this exclusion is our inability to evaluate the neighbourhood distribution of an infected vertex in the presence of spontaneous recovery of its neighbours.
+One difficulty is that, unlike the susceptible vertices (of a given degree) that are untouched by the process of infection and hence, receive identically distributed neighbourhoods upon uniformly-at-random matching of half-edges, the infected vertices are not identically distributed because they already possess partially formed neighbourhoods consisting of infected and recovered neighbours.
 This corresponds to the part of the graph that has already been revealed up to a given time.
 Recall the construction of the configuration model random graph where the graph is dynamically revealed as infection spreads (see Section~\ref{sec:FCLT}).
-As a result, the hypergeometric argument as mentioned in Remark~\ref{remark:susceptibleNbd} seems inadequate.
-For the purpose of obtaining a law of large numbers, we can circumvent this difficulty by suitably bounding the jump sizes of different martingales arising in the proof by the degrees of the nodes concerned.
+As a result, the hypergeometric argument as mentioned in Lemma~\ref{remark:susceptibleNbd} seems inadequate.
+For the purpose of obtaining a law of large numbers, we can circumvent this difficulty by suitably bounding the jump sizes of different martingales arising in the proof by the degrees of the vertices concerned.
 Therefore, we actually do not need the exact neighbourhood distribution of an infected individual for deriving laws of large numbers.
-However, to establish an FCLT, one needs to find the limit of the quadratic covariation process that would involve the task of approximating quantities such as $\sum_{k \in \setOfNonnegativeIntegers} \sum_{i \in I_k} X_{IS,i}^2$, where $I_k$ is the collection of degree-$k$ nodes that are infected and $X_{IS,i}$ is the number of susceptible neighbours of an infected individual of degree~$k$.
+However, to establish an FCLT, one needs to find the limit of the quadratic covariation process that would involve the task of approximating quantities such as $\sum_{k \in \setOfNonnegativeIntegers} \sum_{i \in I_k} X_{\mathrm{IS},i}^2$, where $I_k$ is the collection of degree-$k$ vertices that are infected and $X_{\mathrm{IS},i}$ is the number of susceptible neighbours of an infected individual of degree~$k$.
 We suspect an elaborate bookkeeping of the infection spreading process would be necessary to approximate such quantities.
 We have not been able to find a simple workaround so far and intend to pursue this problem in the near future.